SoundSee – insight with Audio AI

 Out of this world

 Analyzing these deviations with audio AI could help determine whether a machine or some of its components need repair or replacement.
 Automations like this can improve the station’s operations and productivity.
 It alleviates the task burden on astronauts so they can redistribute saved time to their research activities.
-Hear from the former ISS commander and NASA astronaut, Dr. Mike Foale, in this video.
+Hear more about SoundSee and its role aboard the station from the former ISS commander and NASA astronaut, Dr. Mike Foale, in this video.